 For all of the Watts parts above, the packages can be seen in a picture below.

-UPDATE: If you want to purchase a stainless steel false bottom rather than use the braid I describe below, you need one that is 10 inch diameter.
+UPDATE: If you want to purchase a stainless steel false bottom rather than use the braid I describe below, you need one that is 10-12 inches in diameter (measure your cooler first, the one from Home Depot can fit the 12 inch).
 One of the best deals I’ve found is from Kegworks.com ($31 compared to $40 elsewhere).
 I have actually switched to this myself, and I absolutely love it.
+My Igloo fits the 10 inch.
 It’s a great filter, and it also doesn’t get displaced when stirring or get damaged over time.
 In this case, you still need to purchase everything below except the cable ties, but only the following parts from above: Watts A-294 (get two instead of one), A-786, A-760, the ball valve, and fender washers).
 If you do the math, you save about $17 in misc. brass parts, and replace that with a $31 stainless false bottom and a bit of 3/8″ ID clear hose.
 Only a $13 difference makes this a lot more reasonable than I thought when I first was looking around!
 If you decide to continue with the stainless braid from the supply line, that’s fine too.
 The rest of the parts are below for either method.

 ACE Hardware (or other small hardware store where you can find these as single pieces rather than buying a pack at Home Depot and thus overpaying)

 - Plastic 8″ cable ties (20 count) only need 4 – $2.79

 - 5/8″ inner diameter black rubber grommet – $0.90 – Even if your cooler has a grommet already, you may need this in addition if the grommet doesn’t seal both sides of the hole where your tap is passing through.